URL path: Index page // Boron (B)

 55€

-Boron traces are essential for the growth of many plants and although not yet recognized as a necessary nutrient for humans, data from both animal and human studies indicate that boron is important for many biological processes, such as embryogenesis, bone growth and maintenance, immune function, regulation of inflammatory reactions, psychomotor abilities, metabolism of other metals, brain functions, prevention of osteoporosis and osteoarthritis and the prevention of prostate, lung and cervical cancers.
+Boron traces are essential for the growth of many plants, and although not yet recognized as a necessary nutrient for humans, data from both animal and human studies indicate that boron is essential for many biological processes, such as embryogenesis, bone growth, and maintenance, immune function, regulation of inflammatory reactions, psychomotor abilities, metabolism of other metals, brain functions, prevention of osteoporosis and osteoarthritis and the prevention of prostate, lung and cervical cancers.
 It has also been shown to affect the metabolism or activity of many biological compounds, including glucose, S-adenosylmethionine (SAM), amino acids, triglycerides, other macronutrients, and a range of hormones, including vitamin D, testosterone, and estrogens.

 How does Boron enter the environment?